Grilled Bacon

 Flavor add-ons

-• Sprinkle with brown sugar or maple syrup for candied bacon.
+• Sprinkle with a little maple syrup for candied bacon.
 I do this when I want something sweet with my morning coffee.

 • My go-to weeknight move: a pork BBQ rub with smoked paprika and garlic powder.
 Adds depth without any extra carbs.